• Skip to primary navigation

 • Crush the cookies in a food processor or with a gallon bag and rolling pin.

-• Pour the cookie crumbs into a medium-sized mixing bowl and stir in the softened vegan cream cheese until it’s fully combined.
+• Add the softened vegan cream cheese and pulse the mixture a little longer to combine.
+Or, pour the cookie crumbs into a medium-sized mixing bowl and stir in the softened vegan cream cheese until it’s fully combined.

-• Scoop out 1 tablespoon of the cookie mixture at a time, and roll them into balls.
+• Scoop out 1.5 tablespoon-sized portions of the cookie mixture and roll them into balls.

-• Using two forks or a fork and spoon, dip each ball into the chocolate and fully coat it.
+• Dip each ball into the chocolate and fully coat it.
+You can use a toothpick or fork for this.
 Lift the truffles and let the excess chocolate drip off before placing them back on the lined baking sheet.

 • If you’re adding sprinkles, immediately drop a few on top of each truffle before the chocolate sets.
 If you’re using icing, let the chocolate set before adding the icing.